GokayToga/Mazer/README.md

 # Mazer
-A program that creates its own maze and solves it using Python
+An internet inspired program that creates its own maze and solves it using Python